Collaboration and sponsorship intake currently open.

 Currently Building:

-Building on the success of our previous editions which convened over 300 artists and audiences from across Latin America, West Africa, Europe, and the US, Odù is now in active production for January 2027.
+Building on the success of our previous edition which convened over 300 artists and audiences from across Latin America, West Africa, Europe, and the US, Odù is now in active production for 2027.

 To anchor our 2027 next edition, we are currently seeking: